-During January Term, OBU offers a tuition-free First-Year Experience course for all first-year students.
-Beginning in January 2011, the course will be mandatory for first-year students.
+During January Term, OBU offers a mandatory tuition-free First-Year Experience course for all first-year students.

 Two other tuition-free courses will be required for qualifying students beginning in January 2011.
 Freshmen who are on academic probation from the preceding fall semester will be required to take a tuition-free Success 101 course during January Term.
 Students on academic probation from the fall semester who have previously taken Success 101 will be required to take Success 102 during January Term.